rafaelchiti/react-flexbox-layout/README.md

 `react-flexbox-layout` components expose a subset of flexbox functionality.

 For Chrome, Firefox, IE10+, and Safari, native flexbox is used.
-For IE9, a Javascript shim is used.

 ## Concepts